froststarinteractive/zaphy/README.md

 </a>

 # Zaphy
-Zaphy is an ultra lightweight module loader for Roblox Luau.
+Zaphy is an ultra lightweight game framework for Roblox.

 </div>